 This workflow is triggered when a shopper purchases a product from a specific category.
 You can choose from all your categories or collections when setting up this email trigger.
 Any finished product order (completed and paid) from the selected category or collection will trigger the automation workflow.

 This trigger is ideal for cross-selling products or to offer other relevant products based on prior purchases.

-Do you have any further questions about using triggers to start automated workflows?
+Do you have any further questions about sending triggered email campaigns or building functional workflows?
 Our 24/7 support team is there to help you!
 Just send them your message via email or live chat.